Greece 4 - yacht charters

 With the local bus we traveled to the Chora and walked its winding streets.
 Life can hardly get any better.

-Amorgos to Donoussa
+Amorgos to Donousa

 What a difference twenty miles can make; In the morning the monks in Amorgos insisted that everyone was completely covered up.
 The sight of a knee was enough to deny entry into the monastery.
 This afternoon we are anchored of a beach where at least half of the people are nude and a few of them are even attractive.

-Donoussa to Rinia
+Donousa to Rinia

 We woke up to a nice breeze, most of the crew had slept on deck.
-After lifting the anchor we raised the sails and proceeded to sail closely hauled with a 12 knot wind.
+After lifting the anchor we raised the sails and proceeded to sail closely hauled to Rineia with a 12 knot wind.
 For four hours we had great wind and enjoyed a nice sail.
 In the afternoon the wind died and we finished the journey on the motor.

 The navigation through the Delos channel was tricky and we posted a lookout on the bow.
 After clearing all the rocks and reefs we ended up in a beautiful deserted bay with some of the clearest water we have seen in Greece.
 The swimming was good and we saw lizards and some curiously fresh looking white flowers on the island.
+Both Delos island and Rineia island are within reach of Paros (Parikia) or Mykonos (Tourlos) yacht charters fleets.

 Rinia to Syros